 What is plagiarism?

 Plagiarism can be a deliberate action, in cases of downloading or purchasing pre-written essays; or accidental, when a student paraphrases incorrectly or assumes that because the information is online it needs no attribution.
 Presenting the same paper in two or more courses without the explicit permission of the instructors involved is also considered a form of academic misconduct.
 Recycling papers addresses various ethical issues, including “self-plagiarism, ” providing individuals with an unfair academic advantage, and undermining the objectives associated with a particular assignment.
-Is plagiarism on the rise?
-Plagiarism issues appear to be more prevalent today because of the Internet and the ease with which information can be retrieved and transferred onto a paper.
-A UConn Report indicated that prior to college, nearly 30% of freshmen claimed to have knowingly plagiarized and nearly 43% of respondents claimed to have unknowingly plagiarized.

 Why do students plagiarize?